slaff/Sming-jerryscript/README.rst

    Compact (minimal profile) compilation profile makes the JerryScript library smaller.

    Set to 0 to use es.next profile.

+.. envvar:: JERRY_PARSER

+   default: 0 (disabled)

+   Enable to build library with javascript parser enabled.
+   Required for use of :cpp:func:`Jerryscript::eval` function.

 .. envvar:: JERRY_GLOBAL_HEAP_SIZE